emmannl/docs/docs/difference-between-pop-ubuntu.md

 ## Third Party Apps

-With the desktop as our focus, and as Linux desktop users ourselves, we realize that it's important to include popular applications and tools in our repositories so that can be readily installed on the system without needing third party PPAs.
-Developers will see that we provide popular tools such as [DBeaver], [Atom], [VS Code], [Slack], and [Mattermost] are readily available in the Shop.
+With the desktop as our focus, and as Linux desktop users ourselves, we realize that it's important to include popular applications and tools in our repositories so these can be readily installed on the system without needing third party PPAs.
+Developers will see that we provide popular tools such as [DBeaver], [Atom], [VS Code], [Slack], and [Mattermost] all readily available in the Shop.

 [DBeaver]: https://dbeaver.io/
 [Atom]: https://atom.io/